 Those enlisted in the Army or Army Reserves earn a relatively sizeable car insurance discount.
 Compared to an unemployed driver, an insurance client enlisted in the Army earns a discount of $21 per six-month policy.
-Auto insurance companies rate premiums using historical data that show Army personnel are less likely to commit violations or file claims, relative to other professions.
-As such, enlisted women and men receive more affordable auto insurance rates.
+Auto insurance companies rate premiums using historical data that shows Army personnel are less likely to commit violations or file claims, relative to other professions.
+As such, enlisted women and men receive more affordable auto insurance quotes.
 Let’s explore some of the ins and outs of car insurance for those in the Army, including the cheapest companies.

 An Army or Reserve deployment may create a unique car insurance situation.
 It may seem logical to cancel your car insurance coverage if you’re living away from your vehicle and no one is using it.
 But it’s a little more complicated than that.
 Let’s break down your options for your auto insurance and vehicle.

 Most states require two things: that your vehicle is registered with the DMV and that it is covered by liability insurance.
 While it makes sense to cancel your auto insurance if you won’t be using your vehicle, you may risk having your registration suspended, which could result in a fine.

 If you’re going to be deployed for a long period of time and want to cancel your auto insurance, you either need to cancel your registration or, if your state allows, “suspend” it.
 Suspending car insurance coverage involves submitting an Affidavit of Non-Use or a Planned Non-Operation (PNO) to your state’s department of motor vehicles.

 If you submit an Affidavit of Non-Use, you’re stating the vehicle won’t be driven on public roadways, and that its insurance has been canceled.
 The latter means you will not be using your vehicle during the next renewal year.
 For more information on this, refer to your state's DMV.